Breus/json-masker/README.md

 > When defining a config for the specific key and value of that key is an `object` or an `array`, the config will apply
 > recursively to all nested keys and values, unless the nested key(s) defines its own masking configuration.
 >
-> If config is attached to a JsonPATH it has a precedence over a regular key.
+> If config is attached to a JSONPath it has a precedence over a regular key.

 #### Input